 Compare current and previous month final action dates and dates for filing across all employment-based categories.

-USCIS I-485 filing chart for May 2026: FADFor I-485 adjustment-of-status filings in May 2026, USCIS has designated the Final Action Dates chart.
-Applicants whose priority date is earlier than the DFF date but later than the FAD date cannot file I-485 this month.
+USCIS I-485 filing chart for July 2026: FADFor I-485 adjustment-of-status filings in July 2026, USCIS has designated the Final Action Dates chart.
+Applicants whose priority date is earlier than the DFF date but later than the FAD date cannot file I-485 starting July 1, 2026.
 Source: uscis.gov/visabulletininfo.
 Not legal advice.

 ⓘ